How to get rid of water retention?

 Water retention what can we do about it?

-Simply put, water retention is excess fluids building up inside your body.
+Simply said, water retention is excess fluids building up inside your body.
 And why does it happen?
-There are number of reasons:
+There are several reasons:

 - Hormonal changes during pregnancy or before ‘that time of the month’ (sorry, ladies)